metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

     See the tranlsation result in real time in the STDERR output.

+- **--xlate-stripe**

+    Use [App::Greple::stripe](https://metacpan.org/pod/App%3A%3AGreple%3A%3Astripe) module to show the matched part by zebra striping fashion.
+This is useful when the matched parts are connected back-to-back.

+    The color palette is switched according to the background color of the terminal.
+If you want to specify explicitly, you can use **--xlate-stripe-light** or **--xlate-stripe-dark**.

+- **--xlate-mask**

+    Perform masking function and display the converted text as is without restoration.

 - **--match-all**

     Set the whole text of the file as a target area.